mahmoudelfeelig/Gems/gameplay.md

 - Double Debris from furnaces.

 Abilities:
-- Pockets: extra 9-slot inventory.
+- Pockets: extra inventory (rows configurable in balance).
 - Fumble: disable offhand use and eating for enemies.
 - Hotbar Lock: lock an enemy to their current hotbar slot.
 - Amplification: temporarily boosts enchant effectiveness.